graphile/worker/website/docs/config.md

 Type: `string[] | undefined`

-A list of file extensions (in priority order) that Graphile Worker should attempt to import directly when loading task executors from the file system.
+A list of file extensions (in priority order) that Graphile Worker should attempt to import as Node modules when loading task executors from the file system.

 ### worker.getQueueNameBatchDelay